Helm

 authorization.images.opaKubeMgmt The image to use for Open Policy Agent kube-mgmt.
 Yes openpolicyagent/kube-mgmt:0.11

-authorization.hostname The hostname to configure the self-signed certificate (if applicable) and the proxy, tenant, role, and storage service Ingresses.
+authorization.hostname The hostname to configure the self-signed certificate (if applicable) and the proxy Ingress.
 Yes csm-authorization.com

 authorization.logLevel CSM Authorization log level.
 Allowed values: “error”, “warn”/“warning”, “info”, “debug”.
 Yes debug